Crown colony: Types

 There were three types of Crown colony as of 1918, with differing degrees of autonomy:

 Crown colonies with representative councils, such as Bermuda, Jamaica, Ceylon and Fiji, contained two legislative chambers, consisting of Crown-appointed and locally elected members.

 Crown colonies with nominated councils, such as British Honduras, Sierra Leone, British Windward Islands and Hong Kong, were staffed entirely by Crown-appointed members, with some appointed representation from the local population.
 Hong Kong had a representative council following the introduction of election for the Hong Kong Legislative Council in 1995.

 Crown colonies ruled directly by a governor, such as Basutoland, Gibraltar, Saint Helena and Singapore, were fewest in number and had the least autonomy.

 List

+The "from" column lists the year the colony began to be administered by the Crown.
+These colonies may have existed under a different type of English colonial administration before then.